 Monthly meetings in Douglas for writers on the Isle of Man to up their word count and chat with other writers.

 Learn traditional Manx music with Culture Vannin.
 Children aged 10-18 can take part in the Bree Youth Traditional Music Movement.

-The Manx Operatic Society (‘MOS’) is proud to be long standing and well established on the Isle of Man providing not only entertaining shows each year for our audiences but also an interesting and exciting hobby for all our members both on and off the stage.
+The Manx Operatic Society (‘MOS’) is proud to be long standing and well established on the Isle of Man providing not only entertaining shows each year for audiences but also an interesting and exciting hobby for all members both on and off the stage.

 The Rock Project is the UK & Ireland's premier school for children's contemporary music tuition.

 A brass and percussion band with roots since 1926, Rushen Silver Band still delights audiences with their playing.
 They have a training band for adults and children wanting to learn.

 'Short stories and ludicrous tales' is a short story reading night for grown-ups in the Isle of Man.

 SoundCheck is a music project that promotes young musicians island wide, producing regular live events and studio recordings.